 “Health and Safety: Every child should have a healthy and safe place to live, learn and thrive.”
 LCHS PTSA and our school administration, work together to create a positive school climate.
 From providing funds for the Wellness Center to Disaster Relief Supplies to new locks for lockers, and Red Ribbon Week speakers, LCHS PTSA has spent and continues to spend between $30,000- $50,000 on these important initiatives.

 “Arts and Culture: Every child should receive a well-rounded education with access to arts and cultural opportunities.”
 We are so lucky that at LCHS, the PTSA has the honor to support the all school musical in the amount of $6,000 yearly.
 We also provide funds for the photography or visual arts program to help our teachers close funding gaps.

 “Advocacy: All families should be at the table and empowered to advocate for their own and every child.”
 Members of PTSA have served on countless LCUSD District and LCHS site committees and task forces including LCAP, Safety and Security, Teacher Interview Panels, Student Rule Handbook Review Committees, just to name a few.

 The La Cañada High School PTSA connects parents to principals, teachers and student leadership by building strong educational partnerships.
 When you purchase an annual PTSA membership, you become a part of a bigger movement to benefit our kids and support families!

-A new safety policy is in place this year - all visitors coming onto the LCHS campus need to sign in at the front office and get a visitor badge before entering the school.
-This includes everyone going to PTSA meetings and volunteering.
+A safety policy is in place for all visitors/volunteers coming onto the LCHS campus.
+Visitors and Volunteers need to sign in at the front office and get a visitor badge before entering the school.
+Please note, if you are attending a PTSA Meeting you may proceed directly to the meeting and sign-in at the meeting.
 Any visitors on campus without a badge may be asked to leave.